 International Research Academy

-The International Research Academy is a new College of Agriculture program led by International Programs in Agriculture (IPIA).
-The primary objective of the program is to support faculty members who have an interest in learning more about conducting international research, but have limited prior experience with international activities.
-The goal is to promote greater understanding of international opportunities, expand campus and off-campus networks, and strengthen the college’s long-term capacity to conduct international research.
+The International Research Academy is a Purdue College of Agriculture program conducted by the office of International Programs in Agriculture (IPIA).
+The primary objective of the program is to support faculty members who have an interest in conducting international research, but who have limited prior experience with international activities.
+The goal is to promote greater understanding of international opportunities, expand campus and off-campus networks, and strengthen the college’s current and future capacity to conduct impactful international research.

 Contact Us